 The roof of your RV easily receives the most weather exposure of any part of your RV.
 As a result, it is an area that often becomes compromised in a lot of older rigs.

-The main reason for that is because many RV owners don’t regularly apply an RV roof sealant and coating that protects it from UV rays and water damage.
+The main reason for that is because many RV owners don’t regularly apply an camper roof repair sealant and coating that protects it from UV rays and water damage.

 Once water seeps into an RV roof for any period of time, it’s nearly impossible to reverse the effects of the damage it will cause to the roof structure.